Phone-GWP-group

 RESY Symbol

-The RESY (GmbH) licensed symbol is for consolidation of transit packaging manufactured from corrugated cardboard only.
+The RESY (GmbH) licensed symbol is for the consolidation of transit packaging manufactured solely from corrugated cardboard.
 It guarantees that packaging is recyclable.
-Note: use requires permission.
+Note: Requires permission to use.

 Widely Recycled